Target level of study

 36h

-This module is an introduction to the use of computer tools in physics: it involves analyzing a phenomenon, idealizing/modeling it, then studying it on a computer.
-Critical interpretation of results is also included.
-Examples are chosen in relation to other current subjects in the course.
+This module provides an introduction to the use of computer tools in physics: analyzing a phenomenon, idealizing/modeling it, and then studying it on a computer.
+Critical interpretation of the results is also part of the module.
+The examples discussed are chosen in relation to other current topics in the course.

 Electrostatics & Magnetostatics